letanssang/speak_up_flutter/README.md

 2. Open the project in Android Studio or your preferred IDE.

 3. Ensure you have the necessary Flutter environment set up.
-4. Feel free to reach out to me to obtain the `keys.env` file  and paste it into `assets/keys/` directory or create new one with this format:
+4. Create `keys.env` file  and paste it into `assets/keys/` directory with this format:
 ```
 AZURE_SPEECH_KEY=....
 OPEN_AI_KEY=...